 - Under California dog bite law, owners of dogs with a history of biting must take steps to prevent additional incidents.
 If not, the owner can be held liable in both civil and criminal court.

 Dog bites in California are an, unfortunately, increasingly common aspect of life.
 Irresponsible dog owners may improperly socialize dogs, may fail to adequately train dogs to be around other humans, or may simply be unable to handle or be aware of their dog’s propensity to bite.
 Despite this, dog bites can lead to serious physical and emotional damages, even including, in the case of children or the elderly, death.
-Understanding your legal rights with regards to dog bites in California is an important first step towards obtaining a just and adequate compensation for your injuries.
+Understanding your legal rights with regards to dog bites in San Mateo County, California is an important first step towards obtaining a just and adequate compensation for your injuries.

 Proving Your Case